nf-core/website/markdown/usage/tutorials/nf_core_usage_tutorial.md

 Guidelines and documentation help to get Nextflow newbies on their feet in no time.
 Best of all, the *nf-core* community is always on hand to help.

-In this tutorial we discuss the best-practice guidelines developed by the *nf-core* community, why they're important and give insight into the best tips and tricks for budding Nextflow pipeline developers. ✨
+In this tutorial we discuss the best-practice guidelines developed by the *nf-core* community, why they're important and give insight into the best tips and tricks for budding Nextflow pipeline users. ✨

 ## Introduction